mikebrady/nqptp/README.md

 $ make
 # make install
 ```
-The `make install` creates the `nqptp` group and installs a `systemd` startup script.
+The `make install` installs a `systemd` startup script.
 You should enable it and start it in the normal way.
 Note that `nqptp` must run in `root` mode to be able to access ports 319 and 320.

 # Notes
-A unix group called `nqptp` is created by the `make install` step.
-Members of this group have write access to the shared memory interface.
 If you wish to use the shared mutex to ensure records are not altered while you are accessing them, you should open your side of the shared memory interface with read-write permission.
-Be aware that while your program has the mutex lock, it can halt `nqptp`, so keep any activity while you have the lock very short and very simple, e.g. copying it to local memory.
+Be aware that while your program has the mutex lock, it is in a "critical region" wherer it can halt `nqptp`, so keep any activity while you have the lock very short and very simple, e.g. copying it to local memory.

 Clock records not updated for a period are deleted.